 Relapse is an unfortunate reality of addiction.
 In fact, relapse rates range from 50-90%.
-This frightening statistic is why medically-assisted treatment (MAT) options exist; to help people suffering from addiction achieve and maintain recovery.
-Some options include Methadone, Suboxone, and VIVITROL®.
+This frightening statistic is why medically assisted treatment (MAT) options exist; to help people suffering from addiction achieve and maintain recovery.
+Some options include methadone, Suboxone, and VIVITROL®.

-VIVITROL® is prescription injectable medicine that can be used to prevent a relapse to opioid dependence or alcohol after a person has gone through detoxification.
+VIVITROL® is a prescription injectable medicine that can be used to prevent a relapse to opioid dependence or alcohol after a person has gone through detoxification.
 When combined with a solid alcohol and drug recovery program, such as counseling and one-on-one therapy, VIVITROL® can help a person stay in recovery longer.

 Recovery Centers of America provides medication assisted treatment (MAT) that includes VIVITROL® for patients who are hoping to achieve sobriety from opioid addiction, including addiction to alcohol and opioids.
 Here are a few things you’ll want to know about VIVITROL®.

 VIVITROL® is the brand name for naltrexone and is an opioid blocker that is a monthly injection administered by a healthcare provider.
 VIVITROL® was approved by the Food and Drug Administration in 2006 to prevent relapse in those recovering from an alcohol use disorder.
 Naltrexone minimizes cravings for alcohol differently than other types of alcohol prevention medicines, which can make you sick when alcohol is consumed.
 VIVITROL® was also approved by the FDA in 2010 to treat opioid addiction.
 It was discovered VIVITROL® could aid in opioid relapse after a study found people who took VIVITROL® during rehabilitation stayed in the program longer and were more likely to remain abstinent and avoid relapse.